Framework Structure

 Approach

-We can divide the MCU’s subsystems and modules which are not part of the ARM architecture definitions into three categories:
+We can divide the MCU’s subsystems (hardware modules) which are not part of the ARM architecture definitions into three categories:

 - required for the basic MCU operation, such as clocks or resets;